jephrei/Framework/README.md

 Yes.
 It's an unorganized pile of foo but it's mine and I'm enjoying myself.
 You should make one too.

 ##Basics Ideas
+* Less is more
+* Semantic classes
 * Consitency rather than resets
 * Modular design for multiple use cases
-* Semantic classes
-* Less is more
-* also trying to make zero top margins work in practice
+* Trying an experiment to make zero top margins work in practice

 ##Key Features
 ###Implemented